AUTOMATIC1111/stable-diffusion-webui/Features.md

     [cow|cow|horse|man|siberian tiger|ox|man] in a field

-Prompt editing was first implemented by Doggettx in [this myspace.com post](https://www.reddit.com/r/StableDiffusion/comments/xas2os/simple_prompt2prompt_implementation_with_prompt/).
+Prompt editing was first implemented by Doggettx in [this reddit post](https://www.reddit.com/r/StableDiffusion/comments/xas2os/simple_prompt2prompt_implementation_with_prompt/).

 # Hires. fix
 A convenience option to partially render your image at a lower resolution, upscale it, and then add details at a high resolution.
 By default, txt2img  makes horrible images at very high resolutions, and this makes it possible to avoid using the small picture's composition.
 Enabled by checking the "Hires. fix" checkbox on the txt2img page.